 Dynamic DNS update

 We are now be able to access our Raspberry Pi via domain name, and it seems to work perferctly, except one minor issue.
-As we mentioned previously that since the Broadband ISP issue an dynamic IP which might change frequently, when that happened, we will have to change the IP address in our DNS records.
-This could quite a challenge if we need to change it manually.
+As we mentioned previously that since the Broadband ISP issue an dynamic IP which might change frequently, when that happened, we will have to change the IP address in our DNS records at Namecheap.com.
+This could be quite a challenge if we need to change it manually.

 Most of DNS name servers offer Dynamic DNS service to update the DNS database.
 The Dynamic DNS service periodically checks for a change to the computer’s IP address, and when a new IP address is discovered, it updates the Dynamic DNS database to reflect that change.

-First we need to activate Dynamic DNS on Namecheap.com, to do that, login to the Namecheap.com dashboard using our user name and password.
+First we need to activate Dynamic DNS on Namecheap.com, login to the Namecheap.com dashboard using our user name and password.

 - Click on Manage button under the domain list;